 - Click the '...' next to the employee whose manager needs to be updated, and then click 'Edit individual settings'.

-- Click 'Edit' to the right.
+- Click 'Edit' next to the 'Manager review'.
 If the 'Edit' option does not exist, it is because the existing manager has already submitted a manager review of this participant.
 Please reach out to support if you'd like to remove the submitted manager review.

 - Use the drop-down menu to select the new manager who will be responsible for writing the participant's manager review.
 You cannot select a person as the new manager if they're the participant's direct report, if they've already been nominated as a peer reviewer for the participant, or if they are globally excluded from review cycles.

-- After selecting the new reviewer/manager for this cycle, click 'Save'.
+- After selecting the new manager for this cycle, click 'Save'.

-- All set!
+- You're all set!
 The new manager will now be asked to complete a manager review of this participant.
 All other managers/reviewers in 15Five or in other cycles will remain untouched.

 Can the manager review of Caitlin be completed by manager Margo and then Caitlin complete her upward review of manager Mitchell?
 Yes, these two people do not have to be the same.